kubernetes-sigs/hierarchical-namespaces/README.md

 Hierarchical namespaces make it easier to share your cluster by making namespaces more powerful.
-For example, you can create additional namespaces under your team's namespace, even if you don't have cluster-level permission to create namespaces, and easily apply policies like RBAC and Network Policies across all namespaces in your team (e.g. a set of related microservices).
+For example, you can create additional namespaces under your team's namespace, even if you don't have cluster-level permission to create namespaces, and easily apply policies like RBAC, Network Policies, and (beta in v1.1) hierarchical resource quotas across all namespaces in your team (e.g. a set of related microservices).

 Learn more in the [HNC User Guide](docs/user-guide) or get started with the instructions below!